-The College of Business and Management offers three degree programs: the Bachelor of Science, Master of Business Administration (MBA), and Master of Science in Accounting (MSA).
-There are five undergraduate major programs:

-Accounting

-Finance

-General Business Administration

-Management

-Marketing

-The College also offers minor programs in Accounting, Finance, Management, Marketing, and International Business for those who wish to supplement or expand coursework in other disciplines.
-A minor, however, is not a graduation requirement for Business students.
+The College of Business and Management offers undergraduate students the Bachelor of Science degree with majors in Accounting, Finance, General Business Administration, Management, and Marketing.
+Graduate students may pursue Master of Business Administration (MBA) or Master of Science in Accounting (MSA) degrees.
+The College also offers undergraduate minors in Accounting, Finance, Management, Marketing, and International Business for those who wish to supplement or expand coursework in other disciplines.
+A minor, however, is not a graduation requirement for Business students...